FAQs for in-person invigilated exams at exam centres

 • hand sanitizer or antibacterial wipes

-7. How will I access the Formulae and Table book?
+7. How will I access the Formulae and Table book during the exams?

 If you feel your exam efforts have been impacted by something out of your control, we encourage you to apply for mitigating circumstances.